strangerstudios/pmpro-recurring-emails/readme.txt

-=== Paid Memberships Pro - Recurring Emails Add On ===
+=== Paid Memberships Pro - Recurring Emails ===
 Contributors: strangerstudios
 Tags: pmpro, paid memberships pro, files, uploads, downloads, secure, protect, lock Requires at least: 5.2
-Tested up to: 6.4
+Tested up to: 6.6
 Stable tag: 1.0

-Sends out an email X days before a recurring payment is made to remind members.
+Send members a reminder email prior to when their next recurring subscription payment is made to let them know payment is processing soon.

 == Description ==

-Sends out an email X days before a recurring payment is made to remind members.
+Send members a reminder email prior to when their next recurring subscription payment is made to let them know payment is processing soon.

 == Installation ==